-In a review process, an applicant is advised that the matter is being referred to a Panel of the Registration Committee for consideration.
-The applicant is provided with an opportunity to make written submissions to the Committee.
-The Panel reviews the application and submission made by the applicant and renders a decision.
-For example, in a case where the applicant has declared a criminal offence, the Panel looks at what the offence was, the circumstances surrounding the offence, how long ago the offence took place, whether there was a pattern of behaviour, and determines whether the offence would affect the applicant's suitability to practise dental hygiene.
-When reviewing cases related to the submission of alternative documents or inability to submit documents, the Panel reviews the applicant's submission, along with the CDHO's history relating to applicants from the same jurisdiction, and determines whether it is reasonable and fair to exempt the requirement.
+In a review process, an applicant is advised in writing that the matter is being referred to a Panel of the

+Registration Committee for consideration.
+The applicant is provided with an opportunity to tender written submissions to the Committee.
+The Panel reviews the application and submission(s) made by the applicant and renders a decision.

+For example, in a case where the applicant has declared a criminal offense, the Panel looks at what the offense was, the circumstances surrounding the offense, how long ago the offense took place, whether there was a pattern of behavior, and determines whether the offense would affect the applicant's suitability to practise dental hygiene in Ontario.

+Another example is when reviewing cases related to the submission of alternative documents or inability to submit documents.
+The Panel reviews the applicant's submission, along with the CDHO's history relating to applicants from the same jurisdiction, and determines whether it is reasonable and fair to exempt the requirement.

-In an appeal process (related to an candidate's failure to successfully complete the clinical competency evaluation), a Panel of the Registration Committee would review the submission made by the candidate, the submissions made by the clinical evaluators, the chief evaluator and the clinical evaluation previously provided to the candidate. the Panel consists of a public member and at least one dental hygiene educator plus a clinician.
-Members of the Panel have no prior history of the candidate.
+Another example, in an appeal process (related to an candidate's failure to successfully complete the clinical competency evaluation), a Panel of the Registration Committee would review the submission made by the candidate, the submissions made by the clinical evaluators, the Clinical Calibrator and the clinical evaluation previously provided to the candidate.
+The Panel consists of a public member and at least one dental hygiene educator plus a dental hygiene clinician.
+Members of the Panel cannot have prior history of the candidate.
 The Panel reviews all of the documentation provided by both the candidate and the evaluators and then renders a decision.
-In 2010, each clinical appeal was within the requisite time frame.
-Candidates were notified promptly regarding the results of the appeal.
-In 2010 all clinical appeals were unsuccessful.
-The candidates were advised that they could apply for a subsequent clinical session.